 ABSTRACT

-The primary objective of this report is to describe survey results estimating the frequency and diversity of winter housing and bedding practices among organic dairy farms in Vermont.
-The survey approach was a questionnaire administered by mixed methods (web-based, mailed and telephone) and the source population was all organic dairy farmers in Vermont.
-Questionnaires were completed by 145 individuals, 82% of the certified organic farms that produced cow milk in Vermont at the time of the survey.
-The three most common housing and bedding material combinations used by respondents were tie-stall housing with wood products (45%), free-stall housing with wood products (14%), and free-stall housing with sand (12%).
-There was a diversity of housing and bedding system combinations reported among the remaining farms, including, 9% using bedded-pack loose housing facilities in combination with another housing type (e.g. tie-stall and free-stall facilities), 6% using a bedded pack facility as the only housing, and 6% using both tie-stall and free-stall facilities.
-The median number of lactating cows on farms among respondents was 59.5 (range 2 to 400), and the odds of using more than one type of facility to house lactating cows increased with an increase in the number of lactating cows reported for a herd.
-Four categories of breeds were identified among the respondent herds: 1) Holstein cattle only 2) Jersey cattle only 3) mixed Holstein and Jersey herds with crosses, or 4) mixed Jersey and Holstein herds with one or more additional breeds.
+The aim of this report is to describe survey methods that corresponded with a high response rate to a survey designed to quantify the frequency and diversity of winter housing and bedding practices among organic dairy farms in Vermont.
+We speculate that the mixed methods approach, timing of the survey, and high level of interest were key to a successful survey.
+A short questionnaire was administered by web, mailing, and telephone to a source population defined as all organic dairy farmers in Vermont listed on ?a database?
+At XX month, year (n = 171).
+Our approach yielded 82% (n = 145) response rate from certified organic farms selling organic milk from cows in Vermont at the time of the survey.
+The three most common housing and bedding material combinations used by respondents were tiestall housing with wood bedding (45%), freestall housing with wood bedding (14%), and freestall housing with sand bedding (12%).
+The remaining were combinations of housing and bedding systems: 9% used loose housing facilities with a bedded pack in combination with another housing type (e.g., tiestall and freestall facilities), 6% exclusively used a bedded pack facility, and 6% used a combination of both tiestall and freestall facilities.
+The median number of lactating cows on farms among respondents was 59.5 (range 2 to 400), and the odds of using more than one type of facility to house lactating cows increased proportionately with the number of lactating cows reported for a herd.
+Four categories of breeds were identified among the respondent herds: 1) Holstein cattle only; 2) Jersey cattle only; 3) mixed Holstein and Jersey herds with crosses; and 4) mixed Jersey and Holstein herds with one or more additional breeds.
 Breed distribution was similar across the housing and bedding type categories.
-An association between frequency of individual cow milk somatic cell count testing and housing type was identified, and respondents using free-stall sand facilities were less likely to test approximately monthly or more frequently compared to herds housed in tie-stalls with wood bedding.
-A secondary objective of this report is to detail the survey methods to contribute knowledge regarding factors that may have influenced the relatively high response frequency to this survey.
-We speculate the mixed methods approach to questionnaire administration contributed to the high frequency of survey responses, in addition to other factors including timing of the survey in the non-grazing and cropping season, use of social media to promotion the research, the survey topic area and the shared interest between the research team and survey respondents.
+An association between frequency of individual somatic cell count testing and housing type was identified; respondents using freestall sand facilities were less likely to test approximately monthly or more frequently compared to herds housed in tiestalls with wood bedding.
+We conclude the survey results? are robust and reliable, and credit the phrasing of questions, pre-survey testing, multiple modes of distribution, and timing for capturing the attention and reflecting the interest of the source population.

-Key words. dairy cow, certified organic, questionnaire, tie-stall, free-stall, compost bedded pack
+Key words. dairy cow, certified organic, questionnaire, tiestall, freestall, compost bedded pack

 INTRODUCTION